Skip to Content

 Claiming industrial deafness in the UK - How can you calculate your compensation?

 Calculating your compensation, if you are successful and entitled to claim, is rather complex as there are many variants to consider.
-These are how severe your hearing loss is, whether it is permanent or not, whether it is in one ear or both and how long you worked or have worked in the damaging environment.
+These are how severe your hearing loss is, whether it is permanent or not, whether it is in one ear or both and how long you worked or have worked in a damaging environment.

 Industrial deafness compensation amounts